 Do More With Your Dog Association

-🔹Written numerous articles on dogs, dog training, and other subjects that have appeared in the South Mountain Press, the Manitoba Cooperator, and The Aussie Times, an international publication.
+🔹Written numerous articles on dogs, dog training, and other subjects that have appeared in the South Mountain Press, the Manitoba Cooperator, Kuvasz Club of America newsletter, and The Aussie Times, an international publication.

-🔹 Current Editor of Kuvasz Club of Canada Newsletter Echoes
+🔹 Former Editor of Kuvasz Club of Canada Newsletter Echoes 2015-2019

 We started doing shows for the public in 2002 and have done many performances from then until 2014, including several Western Days shows in Sandy Lake, MB, The Brandon Summer Fair, Westman Dreams for Kids, participated in a half time canine disc performance at a Winnipeg Blue Bombers game in Winnipeg with River City Disc Dogs, Erickson Kiddy Kollege, and numerous other small town shows, nursing homes, and events.

 We also joined Superdogs for one afternoon show in March of 2004 at the Royal Manitoba Winter Fair in Brandon but due to an injury McCoy was unable to participate in the big evening show.

 TV Appearances/Newspaper Articles

 I appeared on A-channel Winnipeg morning show with Finn as part of Westman Disc Dogs to promote the sport of disc dog in 2003.
 I also appeared on the “Noon Show” in Brandon on CKX as part of Westman Disc Dogs to promote the sport before the station closed.
 We have been featured in numerous local newspaper articles.

 McCoy and I were one of the teams featured and interviewed on a Canine Disc episode of “Top Dogs”